Distributed Distance Sensitivity Oracles: Introduction

-We study distributed DSO algorithms that preprocess the graph to answer $k \ge 1$ queries of the form $d(s_i, t_i, e_i)$ for $s_i, t_i \in V, e_i \in E$.
-The query cost will be the total time to answer all queries, as a function of $k$.
-At the end of the query algorithm, the distance $d(s_i, t_i, e_i)$ must be stored at $t_i$.
-Note that despite multiple queries, only one edge fails at a time, i.e., in the second query $d(s_2,t_2,e_2)$ the edge $e_1$ is present in the graph (if $e_1 \ne e_2$).
+We introduce a batched DSO model for the distributed setting in which we preprocess an input graph to answer $k \ge 1$ queries of the form $d(x_i, y_i, e_i)$ for $x_i, y_i \in V, e_i \in E$.
+This generalizes the sequential DSO setup which has $k=1$, i.e., where queries are answered one at a time.
+The query cost is defined as the total time to answer all queries, as a function of $k$.
+At the end of the query algorithm, the distance $d(x_i, y_i, e_i)$ must be stored at $y_i$.
+Note that despite multiple queries, only one edge fails at a time, i.e., the graph is reset to its original state for any subsequent query.

 Depending on the application, we consider two natural models for DSOs with batched queries.
-In the first model, all edges $e_i$ are the same across the $k$ queries, which models applications where we want to compute distances between different vertex pairs when a failure occurs; we denote this the \textit{single-edge batch-DSO} or \textit{seb-DSO} for short.
-In the second model, the edges $e_i$ may be different across queries, and this models applications where we want to compute distances in different single edge failure scenarios; we denote this more general model as the \textit{general batch-DSO} or simply refer to it as \textit{DSO} in the rest of the paper.
+In the first model, all edges $e_i$ are the same across the $k$ queries, which models applications where we want to compute distances between different vertex pairs when a failure occurs; we denote this the \textit{single-edge batched DSO} or \textit{seb-DSO} for short.
+In the second model, the edges $e_i$ may be different across queries, and this models applications where we want to compute distances under distinct, independent edge failures; we denote this more general model as the \textit{general batched DSO} or simply refer to it as \textit{DSO} in the rest of the paper.

-With no preprocessing, answering $k$ arbitrary queries would take $O(k\cdot SSSP)$ rounds to answer by just computing SSSP for each query ($SSSP$ denotes the CONGEST round complexity of computing single source shortest paths).
-We present two CONGEST DSO algorithms that utilize preprocessing to beat this query cost: one that prioritizes preprocessing rounds and another that obtains efficient queries at the cost of higher preprocessing.
-Both algorithms work for the {general batch-DSO} model.
+As noted earlier, a naive algorithm that performs no preprocessing can answer $k$ arbitrary queries in $O(k\cdot SSSP)$ rounds ($SSSP$ denotes the CONGEST round complexity of computing single source shortest paths).
+We present two CONGEST DSO algorithms that utilize preprocessing to beat this query cost: Our first algorithm optimizes query cost, requiring only $O(k+D)$ rounds to answer $k$ queries, and uses $\tilde{O}(n^{3/2})$ rounds for preprocessing.
+Our second algorithm prioritizes preprocessing cost, achieving $\tilde{O}(n)$ preprocessing rounds and answering $k$ queries in $\tilde{O}(k\sqrt{n}+D)$ rounds.
+Both algorithms achieve $\tilde{O}(n^2)$ oracle size, matching the size of the best $O(1)$-query sequential DSO~\cite{BernsteinK09dso}.
+In fact, both of our algorithms store only $\tilde{O}(n)$ pre-computed distances at each node.
+Both algorithms work for the general-DSO queries.